cliffordlab/cliffordlab.github.io/ethics.md

 of conflicts of interest).
 Patenting an idea may also disincentivize others to work in this area, diminishing the impact of your research.
-It’s also an expensive and time-consuming process unless someone else is willing to do all the leg work for you (which is unlikely).
+It’s also an expensive and time-consuming process unless someone else is willing to do all the legwork for you (which is unlikely).

-I am against bad patents, or arbitrary patenting of concepts on which the inventor hasn’t spent much time or demonstrated the system works well on more than a few examples.
+I am against bad patents, or arbitrary patenting of concepts on which the inventor hasn’t spent much time or demonstrated that the system works well on more than a few examples.

 If you want to patent something you are working on with me, please come